kubealex/satellite-lab/README.md

 **IMPORTANT** If you don't want to download images (it's around 20GB), just leave the variable blank.

+Since terraform module relies on the community.general collection you will need to install it via:

+    ansible-galaxy collection install community.general

 Once you set the *network_cidr* variable to the desired value, you can run the playbook:

     ansible-playbook -i inventory provision-lab.yml